ebuilderCCO/DDC-SDK-Public/ios/README.md

 #### Associating collected data with a user/device identity

-The following instance methods can be used to optionally provide additional user/device identifiers:
+The following properties can be used to optionally provide additional user/device identifiers:

 | Name           | Description                                                  |
 | -------------- | ------------------------------------------------------------ |